|Dynamo lights installed on our delivery bike|

 For some kinds of sport cycling, for example road racers who want to carry absolutely the minimum of weight and be able to easily remove their bikes for daytime racing, or night-time mountain bikers who want enormously powerful lights which flood the entire area in front of them with light1, there is no real choice but to use battery powered lights.
 For the rest of us, dynamos really are the best option.

 Q: Do bottle dynamos wear the sidewall of your tyre ?
 A: No. The roller has very little pressure compared with that of the bike on the road so wear on the sidewall of the tyre is very much lower than that of the tyre against the road surface.
 Normally you will notice no sidewall wear of significance in the lifetime of a tyre.
+You should, however, only use a sidewall dynamo on a tyre which has a dynamo track printed on it.

 Q: Do bottle dynamos slip in the wet ?